Subvarieties of pointed Abelian l-groups: Applying the Mundici functor

-In the previous sections, we developed a self-contained theory using the language of Abelian $\ell$-groups.
-In this section we will establish several connections between theory of MV-algebras and theory of pointed Abelian $\ell$-groups.
-We will show that the semantical description of subvarieties of $\pAb^+$ is mutually equivalent with the Komori classification of subvarieties of MV-algebras.
-We will conclude the section by deriving a complete classification of quasivarieties of $\pAb$ generated by totally ordered elements from similar result about MV-algebras \cite{Gispert:UniversalClassesofMV-chains}.
+In the previous sections, we developed a self-contained theory using the language of pointed Abelian $\ell$-groups.
+In this section we will establish several connections between the theory of MV-algebras and the theory of pointed Abelian $\ell$-groups.
+We will show that the semantical description of subvarieties of $p\mathbb{AL}^+$ is analogous to the Komori classification of subvarieties of MV-algebras.
+We will conclude the section by deriving a complete classification of quasivarieties of $p\mathbb{AL}$ generated by totally ordered elements from the similar result about MV-algebras \cite{Gispert:UniversalClassesofMV-chains}.